hasibzunair/adversarial-lesions/others/READMEPLEASE.txt

 DONT USE THESE CODES.
 These are for my reference only!
-Get out of here!!!
+GET OUT NOW!!!